ankitakundra7/Netflix-Market-Dominance/README.md

 **Conclusions and Recommendations:**

 It can be concluded from the analysis that Netflix is still the most dominant player in the streaming-services industry but competitors are fast catching up.
 It cannot continue to rely on the first mover advantage.
 Netflix's biggest competitors according to our analysis are: HBOMAX and Amazon.
 Netflix should focus on quality over quantity in their original content.
 Many attributes have an average sentiment score for Netflix compared to its competitors.
-So improving in any of these will be good (originality, live, connection, etc.)
+So improving upon any of these attributes (originality, live, connection, etc.) might help to improve the sentiments about Netflix.